ideati/challenges/Data/Words/README.md

 ## Restrictions
 - The entry shall work on any text with UTF-8 encoding.
 A long book in the Public Domain is available: [Don Quijote de la Mancha](http://www.gutenberg.org/cache/epub/2000/pg2000.txt) (Spanish, book 2000, Project Gutenberg) in order to test the suitability of the algorithm.
-- The list must be case insensitive.
+- Spanish was choosen to verify the correctness of the implementation beyond ASCII range.
+The search is case insensitive.
 - Discard articles, conjunctions and propositions from the list.
 - Discard numeric entities or words mixed with numbers.
 - Use any programming language and any free library and/or tool.